MIDI is a way to describe musical performances and to control music hardware and software.

 |Windows||There is no single standard MIDI framework on Windows, but Ardour can work with ASIO and others.|

 On Linux systems, QJackCtl control software displays ALSA MIDI ports under its "ALSA" tab (it does not currently display CoreMIDI ports).
 By contrast, JACK MIDI ports show up under the MIDI tab in QJackCtl.
+However, when Ardour is using jackd for audio in and out the alsa MIDI ports are not accessable.
+When Ardour is using ALSA for audio in and out then only alsa MIDI ports are accessable.

 JACK MIDI Configuration